ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 Scenario  |  Description
 :------------ | :-------------
-  S01\_CreateAndSaveMessage   |    Validates the behaviors when the client calls the Message methods to create and save Message objects on the server.
+  S01\_CreateAndSaveMessage   |    Validates the behavior when the client calls the Message methods to create and save Message objects on the server.
 Finally, the client releases the Message object by calling the RopRelease operation.
-  S02\_SetMessageStatus        |   Validates the behaviors when the client calls the Message methods to set and get the message status.
+  S02\_SetMessageStatus        |   Validates the behavior when the client calls the Message methods to set and get the message status.
 Finally, the client releases the Message object by calling the RopRelease operation.
-  S03\_SetMessageFlags         |   Validates the behaviors when the client calls the Message methods to set and get read flags of a message.
+  S03\_SetMessageFlags         |   Validates the behavior when the client calls the Message methods to set and get read flags of a message.
 Finally, the client releases the Message object by calling the RopRelease operation.
   S04\_MessageObjectProperties  |  Validates the Message object properties on the server.
 Finally, the client releases the Message object by calling the RopRelease operation.
-  S05\_OpenMessage               | Validates the behaviors when the client calls the Message methods to create, save, and open Message objects on the server.
+  S05\_OpenMessage               | Validates the behavior when the client calls the Message methods to create, save, and open Message objects on the server.
 Finally, the client releases the Message object by calling the RopRelease operation.
-  S06\_ReloadCachedInformation   | Validates the behaviors when the client calls the Message methods to open and reload Message objects on the server.
+  S06\_ReloadCachedInformation   | Validates the behavior when the client calls the Message methods to open and reload Message objects on the server.
 Finally, the client releases the Message object by calling the RopRelease operation.
-  S07\_RopRecipient             |  Validates the behaviors when the client calls the Recipient methods to read, modify, and remove all recipients on a Message object.
+  S07\_RopRecipient             |  Validates the behavior when the client calls the Recipient methods to read, modify, and remove all recipients on a Message object.
 Finally, the client releases the Message object by calling the RopRelease operation.
-  S08\_RopAttachment             | Validates the behaviors when the client calls the Attachment methods to open, get attachment tables, and delete attachment on a Message object.
+  S08\_RopAttachment             | Validates the behavior when the client calls the Attachment methods to open, get attachment tables, and delete attachment on a Message object.
 The client releases the Attachment object and Message object by calling RopRelease operation.
-  S09\_RopEmbeddedMessage        | Validates the behaviors when the client calls the Embedded Message methods to create, save, and open an embedded Message object in an Attachment object on the server.
+  S09\_RopEmbeddedMessage        | Validates the behavior when the client calls the Embedded Message methods to create, save, and open an embedded Message object in an Attachment object on the server.

 ### MS-OXCNOTIF